Slovak koruna: Modern koruna

 In 1993, the newly independent Slovakia introduced its own koruna, replacing the Czechoslovak koruna at par.

 Coins

-In 1993, coins were introduced in denominations of 10, 20 and 50 haliers, 1, 2, 5 and 10 korunas.
+In 1993, coins were introduced in denominations of 10, 20 and 50 halierov, 1, 2, 5 and 10 korunas.
 The 10 and 20 halier coins were taken out of circulation on 31 December 2003.
 In 1996 the 50 halier coin was made smaller and instead of aluminium it was made with copper plated steel.

 The obverse of the coins feature the coat of arms of Slovakia, with motifs from Slovak history on the reverses.